Yandex Cloud

 1. In the management console, select the folder you want to create a notification channel in.

-2. In the list of services, select Cloud Notification Service.
+2. Go to Cloud Notification Service.

 3. Click Create notifications channel.